Black Ace (ice hockey): Background

 After the NHL trade deadline, the league's 23-man roster limit ends.
-In addition, the salary cap does not exist in the NHL postseason, allowing teams in the playoff picture to have as many Black Aces as they want on their roster.
-However, it is important to note that often, Black Aces come from the AHL, so oftentimes they are not called up to the NHL squad until after their season has finished, whether that be after the regular season, or once their team is eliminated from the Calder Cup Playoffs.
+Before the 2025-26 NHL season, the salary cap did not apply in the NHL postseason, allowing teams in the playoff picture to have as many Black Aces as they wanted on their roster.
+Often, Black Aces come from the AHL, so oftentimes they are not called up to the NHL squad until after their season has finished, whether that be after the regular season, or once their team is eliminated from the Calder Cup Playoffs.

 Once they are called up, Black Aces practice and train with the NHL team, just as any other player would.
-Although they often do not play in any games, Black Aces are always expected to be prepared in the event that a player gets injured.
+Although they often do not play in any games, Black Aces are always expected to be prepared if a player gets injured.

-The NHL rules for a player to get their name engraved on the Stanley Cup states that they must appear in at least 41 regular season games, or at least one Stanley Cup Finals game.
+A player must appear in at least 41 regular-season games, or at least one Stanley Cup Final game to get their name engraved on the Stanley Cup.
 As such, many Black Aces are not automatically eligible for this honor.
 However, there have been cases where Black Aces have contributed to the championship run, and their team petitions for their name to be engraved, such as the 1994 New York Rangers.

 Black Aces celebrate with the team if they win the Stanley Cup.
-Occasionally the Black Aces might dress in full during the final game, despite not playing the deciding game.
+Occasionally, the Black Aces might dress in full during the final game, despite not playing the deciding game.